Criticism and self-criticism: People's Republic of China

+He said "inner-Party criticism is a weapon for strengthening the Party organization and increasing its fighting capacity"; however, he warned against criticism degenerating into personal attacks - "The method of correction is to help Party members understand that the purpose of criticism is to increase the Party's fighting capacity in order to achieve victory in the class struggle and that it should not be used as a means of personal attack".

 In the People's Republic of China, self-criticism—called ziwo pipan (自我批判) or jiǎntǎo (检讨)—is an important part of Maoist practice.
-Mandatory self-criticism as a part of political rehabilitation common under Mao, ended by Deng Xiaoping and partially revived by Xi Jinping—is known as a struggle session in reference to class struggle.
+Mandatory self-criticism as a part of political rehabilitation common under Mao and ended by Deng Xiaoping, is known as a struggle session in reference to class struggle.

+As General Secretary of the Chinese Communist Party, Xi Jinping has partially brought back the practice of self-criticism.
+The first of his Party's Education Programs on Selected Themes dealt with the mass line and required cadres to make self-criticism before their subordinates and to solicit critique from their subordinates.
+The Central Committee's 2016 Guidelines on Intra-Party Life in the New Situation also encourage self-criticism.

 Vietnam

 Vietnamese leader Ho Chi Minh made numerous references to the importance of self-criticism within the Vietnamese Communist Party.
+In 1956 he critically assessed the Communist Party as having leaders who did not practice self-criticism and that criticism from the lower levels of the party was also lacking.

 Cambodia

-In Democratic Kampuchea, self-criticism sessions were known as rien sot, meaning "religious education".
+In Pol Pot's Democratic Kampuchea, self-criticism sessions were known as rien sot (រៀនសូត្រ), meaning "learning and reciting".
 In his memoir The Gate, François Bizot recalls observing the Khmer Rouge engaging in frequent self-criticism to reinforce group cohesion during his imprisonment in rural Cambodia in 1971:

 North Korea

-North Koreans are required to engage in saenghwal ch’onghwa sessions in which they confess to wrongdoings, transgressions, and deviations from Kim Il-sung's Ten Principles for the Establishment of a Monolithic Ideological System.
+North Koreans are required to engage in saenghwal ch’onghwa (생활총화) sessions in which they confess to wrongdoings, transgressions, and deviations from Kim Il Sung's Ten Principles for the Establishment of a Monolithic Ideological System.
 They are required to attend self-criticism sessions from the age of 8.
 Members of the ruling Korean Workers' Party can be dismissed if they do not attend sessions for longer than three months.
 Inmates at North Korean kwalliso camps are required to engage in self-criticism sessions, which often lead to harsh collective punishments for entire work-units.
 The practice was introduced in 1962 during a series of ideological disputes with the Soviet Union.